Vehicle Inspection Program – Facilities

 If your AMVIC licence is expired, suspended, or revoked, report this immediately to us and stop performing vehicle inspections or issuing certificates under the Vehicle Inspection Program.

-Facilities that are not in compliance will be subject to discipline, such as licence suspension or administrative penalty (fine).
+Inspection facilities that are not in compliance will be subject to discipline, such as licence suspension or administrative penalty (fine).
 For more information on our progressive discipline policy, refer to our Progressive Discipline Program or Vehicle safety, compliance and oversight.

-• Facility location
+• Inspection facility location

-If you move the shop within the existing premises where you conduct inspections, a new facility licence is not required.
+If you move the shop within the existing premises where you conduct inspections, a new inspection facility licence is not required.
 You can commence the inspection of vehicles under the Vehicle Inspection Program in the new space.

 • Replacement licence

-If the facility licence is missing, damaged, or destroyed, report it to us by email at [email protected] and request a reprint.
+If the inspection facility licence is missing, damaged, or destroyed, report it to us by email at [email protected] and request a reprint.
 Once you have received a replacement, cut up the original and display the new one.

 • Licence transfer